tencentyun/qcloud-documents/product/计算与网络/弹性伸缩/最佳实践/搭建可伸缩的微信小程序_intl.md

 1. Lite Apps visits with obvious peak and idle hours: According to the prediction, if more than 1 set of CVM for business server cluster and session server cluster with less than 8 peak hours are required, 30% of the cost shall be saved if the method of **fixed servers only for idle hours + temporary servers added for peak hours** is used.
 With AS's scheduled scaling capability, Tencent Cloud allows you to add temporary servers in peak hours and reclaim and terminate the surplus servers in idle hours.

 2. Constant lite Apps visits: You can configure monitoring and alarm based scaling policy to deal with unexpected high load, maintain continuous service and earn time for troubleshooting.
-Abnormally high load includes [CC attack](http://baike.baidu.com/link?url=aSNcL5Q_xzDxPvFYRU3qbS11NIQXD5vwvI5yxtJTVlL0xhjAaLntwmDHVW8buUlH4bbNJqMzCPp8b1N2LX-OnwAUR3MnE9GhH-F7fomUac3) and unexpected traffic (for example, superfast spreading speed of "MYOTee" upon its launch, or burst visits brought by a certain event).
-Refer to the cases at the public welfare website [baobeihuijia](https://cloud.tencent.com/community/article/651089001483090830).
+Abnormally high load includes CC attack and unexpected traffic (for example, superfast spreading speed of "MYOTee" upon its launch, or burst visits brought by a certain event).

 > Note: Auto Scaling is free, but the scaled CVM will be charged by seconds.